 MORE: Wireless Carriers Forum

 The most common complaint regarding the service centered on the ads, which is only a concern for those using the free app.
+One user review notes a slight delay on calls, but otherwise users seem to like the competitive pricing.

 Some of the unique features TextNow offers, like the ability to earn credit toward your bill by completing surveys and watching ads, will certainly appeal to some customers looking to keep their cellular bill at an absolute minimum.
 While unlimited 2G data would be agonizing to use, it’s still nice to know that option’s available should you go over your data allotment in a given month.